sscopazzi/SeaLabMOS/README.md

  This work will be presented at MTS Great Lakes in 2025.
 If curious please check out [my website's page](https://www.sophiescopazzi.com/projects/sealabmos) about it for some other words.

+## Current Supported System Types

+1. **Traditional CTD**: Salinity, temperature, depth sensors with three variants: 1.5in and 2.0in PVC (~140m) or 2.0in steel pipe (~350m)
+2. **Temperature logger**: Temperature only monitoring for a ~few days to ~two weeks, based on system configuration
+3. **Bottom Pressure Recorder**: Pressure only for tide measuring, research ongoing for three used in conjuction for wave height and direction
+4. **Surface Float**: All sensors optional.
+Salinity, water temperature, GNSS/location, LED beacon, atmospheric pressure/temperature, light, etc.

 ### Base Datalogger Hardware

 | **Name** | **Adafruit Part** # | **What it does** | **Accuracy** | **Cost** |